ferguson/https-reflector/README.md

 You can optionally run one or two more additional clients for more devices using the devicenames `fruit` and `toot`.

-# Standalone clients vs. embedding
+# Stand-alone clients vs. embedding

 If your device is already running node to support the web interface, you can include this module in your node code and avoid running a